Possible Nahuatl etymologies of Guadalupe: Tlecuauhtlapeupeuh

-Gloria Anzaldúa
+Coatlalopeuh

 Gloria Anzaldúa, in her book Borderlands / La Frontera, proposes the indigenous origin of Guadalupe as Coatlalopeuh, which she translates as "She Who Has Dominion over Serpents."
 She argues that because Coatlalopeuh sounds like Guadalupe, the Spanish saw Coatlalopeuh as parallel or identical to "the dark Virgin, Guadalupe, patroness of West Central Spain" (Page 27).
 Anzaldúa gives Coatlaxopeuh as a variant name.
-She sees both versions as being linked historically to Coatlicue, whose name means "Serpent Skirt."
+She sees both versions as being linked historically to Cōātlīcue, whose name means "Serpent Skirt."